 “All human beings are born free and equal in dignity and rights.”
 Those words were chosen seventy years ago to open the first article of the Universal Declaration of Human Rights.
 These words were novel then — and remain so today against a backdrop of contemporary global challenges and social transformations which include the growth of violent extremism and new forms of conflict and discrimination; the adverse effects of new technologies; climate change and threats to the environment; rising global migration and exclusionary political movements; extreme poverty and persistent inequalities.

 Three years after World War II ended, the drafters of the Declaration had their minds on the horrors of the Holocaust, the 80 million casualties occasioned by the conflict, a majority of them civilians, and the 50 million refugees displaced by combat and ethnic cleansing.
 How could these atrocities be prevented from ever being repeated?

-Some might say that the Declaration lacks relevance since discriminations and conflicts still exist.
+Some might say that the Declaration lacks relevance since discrimination and conflicts still exist.
 But the magnitude of the challenge cannot trump the ideal.
-Conflict has changed, indeed, only to become more diffuse, fragmented, and intricate — not less dreadful.
+The conflict has changed, indeed, only to become more diffuse, fragmented, and intricate — not less dreadful.
 Also, our understanding of peace has evolved.

 Two billion people live in countries affected by fragility, conflict, and violence, according to the World Bank.
 The United Nations report that 68.5 million people are forcibly displaced worldwide.
 Seventy-five million children aged 3 to 18 live in countries facing war and violence and are deprived of their right to education.